BLOG

 Germany's regulatory and digital transformation agenda is multiplying the sources of demand.
 The EU AI Act's Article 4 AI literacy obligation entered application in February 2025, creating mandatory requirements for organisations deploying AI systems to train and certify staff.
 Simultaneously, the NIS2/BSIG Implementation Act, which took effect in December 2025, expanded cybersecurity obligations across approximately 29,000 German organisations, each requiring IT professionals to implement and maintain compliance systems.
 Germany's Digital Strategy 2025 and the BMBF National Education Platform (EUR 630 million) further cement the structural investment in digital skills.

-For high demand jobs in Germany for foreigners in tech, the Fachkräfteeinwanderungsgesetz now allows IT specialists without a university degree to obtain an EU Blue Card if they have three or more years of relevant professional experience, directly addressing one of the most practical barriers for international candidates.
-SAP skills, cloud platform expertise across AWS, Azure, and GCP, and DevOps competencies are among the specific sub-skills most frequently cited by German employers in active job postings.
+For high-demand jobs in Germany for foreigners in tech, the Fachkräfteeinwanderungsgesetz now allows IT specialists without a university degree to obtain an EU Blue Card if they have three or more years of relevant professional experience.
+DevOps engineers with CI/CD pipeline expertise, SAP specialists, and cloud platform professionals across AWS, Azure, and GCP are among the specific sub-skills most frequently cited by German employers in active job postings.

 Key Sub-skills

-Software development (Java, Python, C++, JavaScript) Cloud computing (AWS, Azure, GCP) DevOps and CI/CD pipelines Data engineering and analytics Enterprise architecture (SAP) Agile and Scrum project management
+Software Development (Java, Python, C++) Cloud Computing (AWS, Azure, GCP) DevOps and CI/CD Pipelines Data Engineering and Analytics Enterprise Architecture (SAP)

 Top Industries